Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 · We suggest you to create a new azure account in Netherlands and update the same region credit card details to sign up for pay-as-you-go subscription.

-So, as you can see I had no choice but to create a new Azure account.
+Basically, after moving to the Netherlands I had no UK address.
+So, I had no choice but to create a new Azure account.